Therapy dog: History

 Dogs have been utilized as a therapeutic resource by many medical professionals over the last few centuries.
 In the late 1800s, Florence Nightingale observed that small pets helped reduce anxiety and improve recovery in children and adults living in psychiatric institutions.
 Sigmund Freud began using his own pet dog to improve communication with his psychiatric patients in the 1930s.
 More recently, Elaine Smith established the first therapy dog organization in 1976 after observing positive effects of dogs on hospital patients during her work as a registered nurse.
+Assistance Dogs International followed in 1986, with the merger of several organizations.